Contact me HERE

 I believe you really are the 'architect of your dreams'.
 This I found out firsthand.
 People live stressful and complex lives, because that's all they know.
 They think they have

 to.
 Then they have to escape their lives in the form of drinking, drugs, television...and while these things may be fun in moderation, my philosophy is simple: I aim to design a

 life that requires no escape.
 I want to engage in the present, and continue trying to push the boundaries of what people think is possible...in all aspects of my

 My life is like a river, and I have learned to not fight the current.
 It has lead me down a very unconventional path...one which required sacrifice, but provided me with plenty of incredible (dare I say jaw-dropping?) experiences that have left me truly, deeply happy.
 I have never been one to trade my valuable time (and contentment) for a fist full of dollars.
 I feel so fortunate and am truly grateful for the life I have.

 “The very basic core of a man's living spirit is his passion for adventure.
 The joy of life comes from our encounters with new experiences, and hence there is no greater joy than to have an endlessly changing horizon, for each day to have a new and different sun.”

-I am addicted to watching the sun set and the full moon rise, and try to see both as often as possible.
-My mind is blown on an almost daily basis out here, and I share my photography in the hopes that it will inspire others to get out there and have their minds blown as well.
-I hope in some small way these experiences might help shine some light on what it is YOU love to do.
+I am addicted to photographing sunsets and the full moons, and try to see both as often as possible.
+My mind is blown on an almost daily basis out here, and I share my photography in the hopes that it will inspire others as well.
+Yes, I hope in some small way these experiences might help shine some light on what it is YOU love to do.
 I don't care what that is.
 Just do it.
 As often as you can.